rblalock/lb_cms/README.md

 The library is written as a singleton, so one usage per Loopback instance.

 The library works for Loopback 1.9.1.
 Migration to Loopback 2.0 is planned.

-## Roadmap and Plans
-I'll work to have a wiki up soon to get this more fleshed out.
-Big ticket items are: It's own NPM (so its easy to install), better security for login (such as CSFR token check, etc), multiple data source, more field types, etc.

-## Contributing

-Fork and pull requests please.

-The project uses the git flow method for branching and such - check it out here if you're not familiar with it: [http://danielkummer.github.io/git-flow-cheatsheet/][4]

 ## Credits